banzai-inc/fixtures-component/README.md

 There are two ways to use `fixtures-component`:

-1) A fixtures adapter, tailored for your database, or
+1. Using a fixtures adapter, tailored for your database, or
-2) A plain-jane, custom `setup` function.
+2. Using a plain-jane, custom `setup` function.

 A JDBC adapter comes built-in for method #1.